ShiroHusin/Entropy_Simulation/Rules.md

 In version 2 the rules of the problem are:
 1. A cell within the 2D grid can take any integer values ranging from 0 to 8.

-2. The number of 1s within the grid cannot change.
+2. The summation of numbers within the grid cannot change.
 This is an analogue of the 1st law of thermodynamics.

 3. An occupied cell (1-8) transfer its energy to an any cell that is not an 8 within 1 square distance away.
    - This means that cells containing energy surrounded cells that are not 8s has 8 possible outcomes or 8 ways it can transfer its energy.
 It can go up, down, left, right or any of the 4 diagonals.